GLOSSARY

 • Impact Analysis: Process of analyzing all operational functions and the effect that an operational interruption might have upon them.

 NOTE: Impact analysis includes Business Impact Analysis – the identification of critical business assets, functions, processes, and resources as well as an evaluation of the potential damage or loss that may be caused to the organization resulting from a disruption (or a change in the business or operating environment).
-Impact analysis identifies: 1) how the loss or damage will manifest itself; 2) how that degree for potential escalation of damage or loss with time following an Incident; 3) the minimum services and resources (human, physical, and financial) needed to enable business processes to continue to operate at a minimum acceptable level; and 4) the timeframe and extent within which activities, functions, and services of the organization should be recovered.
+Impact analysis identifies: 1) how the loss or damage will manifest itself; 2) how that degree for potential escalation of damage or loss with time following an Incident; 3) the minimum services and resources (human, physical, and financial) needed to enable business processes to continue to operate at a minimum acceptable level; and 4) the time frame and extent within which activities, functions, and services of the organization should be recovered.

 • Incident: Event that has the capacity to lead to human, intangible or physical loss, or a disruption of an organization’s operations, services, or functions – which, if not managed, can escalate into an emergency, crisis, or disaster.